 As you can see it’s a challenge to bike the Kettle Valley Railway on your own and you almost need a small tent and extra food for backup.
-The other option is to cycle the best sections with any number of companies now offering tours.
-The following companies offer versions of my trip described above:
+The other option is to cycle the best sections with any number of companies including Great Exploration.

 Whether you choose one day or 14 days, you won’t be disappointed – perhaps physically exhausted, hot and sweaty, but also happy and proud for accomplishing this challenging bike ride.